renovatebot/renovate/lib/modules/datasource/deb/readme.md

 - depend on Debian-based systems, or
 - depend on Debian-based distributions, like Ubuntu

 By default, Renovate does not detect Debian dependencies.
 For Renovate to update dependencies, you must combine the Debian datasource with [regex managers](../../manager/regex/index.md).

-**Registry URL**
+## Set URL when using a Debian repository
 To use a Debian repository with the datasource, you must set a properly formatted URL with specific query parameters as `registryUrl`:

 - `components`: Comma-separated list of repository components (e.g., `main,contrib,non-free`).